monieeesha/Spring-core-annotation/README.md

 # Spring-core-annotation
 Task 5:
-Adding a BeanLifecycleDemoBean class that implements InitializingBean and DisposableBean.
+Adding a BeanLifecycleDemoBean class that implements InitializingBean and DisposableBean and ovveridding required methods to print out messages.